 Everybody immediately scrambles to try to get out of Los Angeles before the missiles hit.
 But here’s the thing that makes MIRACLE MILE so brilliant: we’re never really sure if what we think is happening is really happening.
 Are nuclear missiles really coming to turn America into a radioactive wasteland?
 And does that make any different when we’re so willing to turn on each other and become brutal, bloodthirsty monsters just to survive?

 As far a apocalyptic movies go, MIRACLE MILE is right up there with the best of them.
 It goes so fast from from being a sweet romance to a horror survivalist movie it’ll make your head burst.
 I have never been much of an Anthony Edwards fan but damn if he doesn’t nail it with this one.
 Harry spends most of the running time of the movie trying to to save the life of a girl he’s only known for a few hours but he sells that shit.
 90% of the movie rests on his shoulders and he carries it with no problem at all.

 And as for for Mare Winningham…sigh…this is an actress who should have enjoyed a more successful carreer.
 No, she’s not what we could consider conventionally pretty but she’s sexy as hell.
 And she can act.
 Back then Mare Winningham could do more with a look than Demi Moore or Courtney Cox could do with three pages of dialog.
 She’s nothing less than remarkable in MIRACLE MILE

 And if you’ve never seen her in any other movie, watch her in this one.

 So should you see MIRACLE MILE?
 Absolutely YES.
-It is at once one of the sweetest romantic movies I’ve ever seen and one of the most horrifying movies I’ve ever seen and there ain’t a lot of movie I can say that about.
+It is at once one of the sweetest romantic movies I’ve ever seen and one of the most horrifying movies I’ve ever seen and there ain’t a lot of movies I can say that about.